shrawan2015/FrontendLearning/FrontEnd/Kotlin/Annotation.md

 **Annotation** is a special kind of Kotlin class which allows you to define custom metadata and bind them to elements of your source code: declarations, expressions, or whole files.
 - Similar to their Java counterparts, Kotlin annotations can be accessed at runtime.
 - Basic case is annotating a declaration when you put a @-prefixed annotation name into its modifier list.
-- Annotations are means of attaching metadata to code
+- **Annotations are means of attaching metadata to code**
 - They are pivotal in providing instructions to the compiler, guiding code analysis tools, and facilitating runtime processing
 - Annotations in Kotlin are a form of metadata that provide data about the program but are not part of the program itself.
-- Instead, they are used by the compiler and various tools during the build process,and can also be accessed at runtime through reflection.
+- Instead, **they are used by the compiler and various tools during the build process,and can also be accessed at runtime through reflection**.
 - Kotlin annotations can be applied to classes, functions, properties, property accessors, parameters, and constructors.
 -  Annotation parameters cannot have nullable types, because the JVM does not support storing `null` as a value of an annotation attribute.
 - If an annotation is used as a parameter of another annotation, its name is not prefixed with the `@` character: